puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 ### docker docker docker

 We've created a `multi_node` module that will set up a pair of docker containers to act as additional agent nodes in your infrastructure.
-(Keep in mind that while running a puppet agent on a docker container on a VM will work as a learning tool, it isn't a recommended way to set up your puppet infrastructure.)
+Note that docker is not a part of puppet; it's an open-source tool we're using to help build a multi-node learning environment.
+While running a puppet agent on a docker container on a VM gives us a convenient way to see how puppet works on multiple nodes, it isn't a recommended way to set up real-life puppet infrastructure!

 {% task 1 %}
 ---